-Due to her donation in the winter and another one over the summer, Elana was featured in Mass.
-General's bi-yearly newsletter, Everyday Amazing.
+Due to her donation in the winter and another one over the summer, Elana was featured in Mass General's biannual newsletter, Everyday Amazing.
 You can read the article they wrote about her here.

-After taking a few years off from selling her bracelets, Elana was ready to raise more money to find the cure.
+After taking a few years off from selling her bracelets to concentrate on school, Elana was ready to raise more money to find the cure.
 She launched this website in late September and received numerous orders and donations right away.
-Within two months another $1,500 was ready to be delivered to Mass.
-General.
+Within two months another $1,500 was ready to be delivered to Mass General.
 The hospital was pleased to hear this and made arrangements for Elana and her mother to come up to the hospital and make the donation in person.
 To see someone of a young age continue to pursue a project like Beading for Brain Cancer for all these years meant a lot to MGH.
 For Elana and her mother, this was an emotional visit to the hospital.
-They went back to Mass.
-General for the first time since Jack had passed.
-Here they visited the Stephen E. and Catherine Pappas Center for Neuro-Oncology, where Jack was treated for his cancer, and presented Jack's Doctor, Dr. Tracy Batchelor, with a check for $1,500 for his glioblastoma research.
+They went mack to Mass General for the first time since Jack had passed away.
+Here they visited the Stephen E. and Catherine Pappas Center for Neuro-Oncology, where Jack was treated for his cancer, and presented Jack's doctor, Tracy Batchelor, with a check for $1,500 for his glioblastoma research.

 Check out www.theonehundred.org to read about the gala and other nominees.
 Click here to read Jack and Elana's story.

 Like his younger sister, Jack Sargent also raised money for glioblastoma research.
 He organized a floorball game at his middle school when he was in seventh grade.
 All proceeds from this game were donated to Mass.
 General Hospital.
 His whole school came together to support Jack and his family and together they were able to raise around $1,000.
 Jack's amazing fundraising efforts allowed him to receive the JFK Make a Difference award later that year.
 You can read more about Jack's game and his award here.